:::Skip to main content

 Important Projects

 The implementation period of the “Inventory of Family Quarters of the Central Government Agencies Project” expired in 2020, and there are over 3,000 households remaining, which were included as a regular operation for performance verified by the Executive Yuan.
 The agencies shall recover national houses and lands used for family quarters of civil servants in residential districts, commercial districts, and industrial districts within the urban planning area, and the type A, B, C, and D non-urban building lands.
 For national houses and lands that are planned to be used for other public purposes, use plans shall be filed with the housing authorities, which will be forwarded to the Ministry of Finance for review and approval.
-As of the end of 2022, seven agencies (including Taiwan Taitung District Court) were approved to manage 31 houses and land of family quarters by using them as dormitories and cultural education and creative performance spaces, in accordance with the usage plan, which helped control the usage efficacy of national real estate in core areas.
+As of the end of 2023, eleven agencies (including Water Resources Agency, MOEA) were approved to manage 36 houses and land of family quarters by using them as dormitories and cultural education and creative performance spaces, in accordance with the usage plan, which helped control the usage efficacy of national real estate in core areas.

-In accordance with the “Disposal Directions for National Non-public Use Land Provided for Afforestation and Beautification Purposes,” national nonpublic use land, which have not been disposed or appropriated for a utilization project or institutional use, should be provided to local governments to conduct greenification and beautification and construct a new urban landscape.
-By the end of 2022, 427 hectares were provided, equivalent to 16.5 Daan Forest Parks, for greenification and beautification.
+In accordance with the “Disposal Directions for National Non-public Use Land Provided for Afforestation and Beautification Purposes,” national nonpublic use land, which have not been disposed or appropriated for a utilization project or institutional appropriate, should be provided to local governments to conduct greenification and beautification and construct a new urban landscape.
+By the end of 2023, 466 hectares were provided, equivalent to 17.99 Daan Forest Parks, for greenification and beautification.
 It can absorb CO2 discharge, contribute to environmental protection and decrease carbon emissions significantly.

 Open